‘The Bear’: Ranking the 25 Best Guest Star Appearances So Far

 7. Gillian Jacobs

 The former Love and Community star was revealed to be Richie’s ex-wife Tiffany and appeared in both the past and present during Season 2’s run.
-Jacobs‘ arrival on the show helped viewers better understand Richie’s story and makes us hope to see more of her as the series continues.
+Jacobs‘ arrival on the show helped viewers better understand Richie’s story and she continued to do so in Season 3 through both flashbacks and present-day scenes.
+Her wedding to Frank in Season 4 set the stage for one of the show’s most heartwarming storylines yet.

 Olivia Colman in 'The Bear' Season 2